Mustafa-Lutaaya/ZuHause50/README.md

 IMPORTANT TO NOTE:

-- Once ZuHause Is In GamePlay Only Way Out Is By CLosing The Window.
+- Once ZuHause Is In GamePlay Only Way Out Is By Closing The Window.
 - Profiles Can Only Be Viewed At The Start Of The Game Before Name Submission

 NOTABLE RESOURCES